tauapp/harmony-nft/plan.md

 ## Sell NFT
 ### POST /nft/sell/:id
 ### Payload: TBD
-Puts an NFT up for sale
+Puts an NFT up for sale.
+Returns true if payment credentials are there, returns false if not.

 ## CDN Mirror
 ### POST /cdn/:id
 ### Payload: Auth data
 If an NFT is owned by a user, serve the NFT by ID.

+## Payment Link
+### POST /payments/link
+Links a user to a Stripe customer for later use.

 ## Backend Models: